 This printer is compatible with the Canon Auto Replenishment Service and the PIXMA Print Plan.
 The PIXMA Print Plan is a standard subscription service that lets you print a set number of pages per month in exchange for a monthly subscription fee.
 More expensive tiers let you print more pages.
 In contrast, setting the printer up with the Auto Replenishment Service orders replacement cartridges that ship to you when the printer detects that it's running low on ink.
 Although you have to pay for the cartridges, shipping is free.

-The Canon PIXMA TR4722's color accuracy is adequate, which is fine for casual use.
-It isn't suitable for professionals who require exact color reproduction.
+The color accuracy is adequate.
+It's fine for casual use, but it isn't suitable for professionals who require exact color reproduction.
 The printer has a hard time reproducing deep blues, dark grays, and blacks.
 If you want a printer with better color accuracy, check out the Canon PIXMA MG2522.

 This printer is excellent at producing small details.
 In the sample photo, you can clearly see the Tokyo Tower's general structure and even the individual metal bars at the top.
 However, there's some loss of detail due to the use of halftones (dots).

-You need to manually install the Canon PIXMA TR4720's drivers to access the full range of features on Windows.
+You need to manually install drivers to access the full range of features on Windows.
 There isn't any printing software, although you can optionally use the Canon IJ Scan Utility for scanning purposes if you prefer.
 On macOS or Chrome OS, you can print and scan without manually installing any drivers or software.